okta/okta-sdk-dotnet/docs/TemplateApi.md

 List all SMS Templates

-Enumerates custom SMS templates in your organization.
+Lists all custom SMS templates.
 A subset of templates can be returned that match a template type.

 ### Example
 ```csharp